 Addiction is hard; there’s no doubt about it.
 What’s also difficult in its way is watching somebody you love struggle.
 This is especially true for a parent of an addict.
 Every parent (ideally) wants the best for their children and wants to love them unconditionally; the hard part is when the child doesn’t want to recover.

 A family history of addiction can have a significant impact on children who are part of the family.
-Children may feel embarrassed, ashamed, or scared about their family situation and not know how to cope.
+Adult children of addicts may feel embarrassed, ashamed, or scared about their family situation and not know how to cope.
 They may also feel isolated from friends and peers, making them more vulnerable to bullying or other negative social pressures.
-In addition, they may experience feelings of helplessness and hopelessness, especially if they know a parent or family member has struggled with addiction.
+Additionally, they may experience feelings of helplessness and hopelessness, especially if they know a parent or family member has struggled with addiction.

 Is Addiction Genetic?

 Genetics can influence the probability of addiction, but it does not guarantee it.
 The presence of certain genes may increase someone’s risk of developing an addiction, but other factors such as environment and individual choices are also important.
 Environmental factors such as poverty or exposure to drugs at a young age have been linked to addiction.
-Additionally, an individual’s choice to experiment with drugs or alcohol can increase their risk for addiction.
-It is important to consider all of these factors when evaluating someone’s risk for developing an addiction.
+Additionally, an individual’s choice to experiment with drugs or alcohol can increase their risk for SUD.

 Ultimately, it is difficult to answer this question definitively.
 Addiction is a complex disorder that involves many different factors and can affect people differently.
 While there is no one-size-fits-all answer, it is important to recognize the various factors that can contribute to addiction.

-When a child is addicted to a substance, their parent-child dynamic can be heavily impacted.
-Addiction has the power to create distance between family members and erode trust.
-Parents may find it difficult to see their child as anything other than an addict and so communication can become strained or non-existent.
+When an adult child is addicted to a substance, it can heavily impact their relationships with their parents.
+Substance abuse can create distance between one family member and another.
+The parent of an addicted child may find it difficult to trust their struggling child or believe that they can change.
 The addiction itself becomes the focus rather than the connection between parent and child, causing feelings of guilt and resentment.